ServiceInfoADN/php-video-url-parser/documentation/IntegratingYourOwnRenderer.md

 # Functional Example of Integrating your own renderer
 In this project I've used a simple renderer (which just does an echo of an iframe) but you can use your own implementation.
-First, It must follow the RicardoFiorani\Renderer\EmbedRendererInterface interface.
+First, It must follow the Adn\PhpVideoUrlParser\Renderer\EmbedRendererInterface interface.

 Basically you need two classes: